Local. Independent. Physician-Owned Since 1949.

 Winter eye care tips by Donald McCormack, M.D.

-Boulder Medical Center
+Ophthalmologist at Boulder Medical Center

 Dry Eyes in Winter

 Tears are a mixture of water, fatty oils, and mucous that provide a protective layer on our eyes’ surface.
 Although our eyes are constantly producing tears, the tears also naturally evaporate.
 When this cycle is balanced, our eyes function perfectly and feel fine.
-However, in winter, cold air holds less water than warm air, so dry eyes are more common.
-Wind can increase evaporation too.
+However, cold air holds less water in winter than warm air, so dry eyes are more common.
+Wind can increase evaporation, too.
 This is why almost everyone will experience eye irritation on the coldest days for these reasons.
 Symptoms of dry eyes can include redness, itchiness, burning, stickiness, and a foreign body sensation in the eye.

 Several measures can help with dry eyes: